-The UCR Library makes every effort to ensure that it has the appropriate rights to provide access to content through our website.
+The UCR Library makes every effort to ensure that it has the appropriate rights to provide access to content through our web platforms.

 These materials are made available for educational and scholarly use.

-If you are a rights holder and are concerned that material on the UCR Library website has appeared without your permission and believe our inclusion of this material on the website violates your rights (e.g. inclusion is not covered by the Fair Use or other exemption to a copyright holder’s rights), please contact UCR Library Administration and include the following information:
+If you are a rights holder and are concerned that material on the UCR Library's web platforms have appeared without your permission and believe our inclusion of this material on our platforms violate your rights (e.g. inclusion is not covered by the Fair Use or other exemption to a copyright holder’s rights), please contact UCR Library Administration and include the following information: